Hubert Davis: NBA career

 The New York Knicks selected Davis with the 20th overall pick in the 1992 NBA draft.
-He made the winning free throws after Hue Hollins called a disputed foul against Scottie Pippen in Game 5 of the 1994 Eastern Conference semifinals against the Chicago Bulls, giving the Knicks an 87–86 win (the Knicks went on to win the series in seven games).
+He made the winning free throws after Hue Hollins called a disputed foul against Scottie Pippen in Game 5 of the 1994 Eastern Conference semi-finals against the Chicago Bulls, giving the Knicks an 87–86 win (the Knicks went on to win the series in seven games).
 Davis established the Knicks franchise records for single-season (.476, 1995-96) and career (.449) three-point shooting percentages.

 Davis remained with New York for four years, and was traded to the Toronto Raptors before the 1996–97 season.
 After Toronto, Davis spent time with the Dallas Mavericks, Washington Wizards, Detroit Pistons, and New Jersey Nets.
 Davis established the Mavericks franchise records for single-season (.491, 1999-2000) and career (.454) three-point shooting percentages.
 Davis played his final NBA game in 2004, finishing with career averages of 8.2 points, 1.5 rebounds and 1.7 assists per game.
 Davis's 44.09% NBA career three-point shot percentage ranks him second behind Steve Kerr (45.40%).